Concentration of Brahminy Kite

 Description of Brahminy Kite

-Brahminy Kite was described by French ornithologist Mathurin Jacques Brisson in 1760 as l'Aigle Pondicery, and given the Latin binomial Aquila pondiceriana.
-The Dutch naturalist Pieter Boddaert first used the name Falco indus
+Brahminy Kite was described by French ornithologist Mathurin Jacques Brisson in 1760 as l'Aigle Pondicery, and was given the Latin binomial Aquila pondiceriana.
+The Dutch naturalist Pieter Boddaert first used the name Falco indus in 1783.

 Residence of Brahminy Kite

 Brahminy Kite is mainly seen in the plains but can sometimes be seen above 5000 feet in the Himalayas.
 It is evaluated as being of least concern on the IUCN Red List of Threatened Species.
 However the species is on the decline in some parts such as the Java.